When it comes time to start shopping for a mortgage, it’s often a 30-year loan that comes to mind.

-Banks typically offer standard mortgage terms of 15 and 30 years, which is best for most consumers.
+Banks typically offer standard mortgage terms of 15 and 30 years, one of which is likely to work for most consumers.
 Regardless of the term they choose, consumers usually select a fixed rate.
 Whereas an adjustable rate fluctuates over time and might not fully amortize by the payoff date, a fixed rate keeps payments consistent over the life of the loan and guarantees that the loan will be fully repaid at the end of the term — no balloon payment to worry about.

 15-Year Mortgage Loans

 A 15-year mortgage is the favorite of financial guru Dave Ramsey.
 “I recommend 15-year mortgages, and never more than that, because the normalization of the 30-year mortgage has helped created a constant state of financial bondage for the middle class.
 It’s caused average, everyday people to lose hope of ever paying off their homes and being totally debt-free,” Ramsey said.